PECOS-packages/PECOS/docs/development/hosted-operations.md

 - A minimal Guppy public `barrier(...)` probe is currently optimized away before PECOS QIS operation collection.
 The captured raw operation trace contains allocations, gates, measurements, and releases, but no `Barrier` operation.
-- The generated surface SZZ/SZZdg path uses a PECOS-owned `pecos_qis_runtime_barrier_qubit_hugr` helper for `szz_runtime_barriers`.
+- PECOS-owned runtime-barrier helpers such as `pecos_qis_runtime_barrier_qubit_hugr` return their qubit arguments to create Guppy/HUGR data dependencies and queue a real `Operation::Barrier`, so Selene runtime lowering drains the current batch before later dependent operations.
-  The helper returns its qubit argument to create a Guppy/HUGR data dependency and queues a real `Operation::Barrier`, so Selene runtime lowering drains the current batch before the following host operation.
+- SZZ/SZZdg data-prefix barriers use the two-qubit `pecos_qis_runtime_barrier_qubits2_hugr` helper.
+The helper consumes and returns the host ancilla and data qubit, and the generated source places it before the hosted data-prefix pulse.
+This is the dependency needed to prevent the data-prefix pulse from being scheduled long before the host qubit is ready.

 So barrier preservation requires a Guppy/HUGR/QIR/QIS bridge that lowers public barriers or qsystem `RuntimeBarrier` operations into `Operation::Barrier`